AriNguyen/AriNguyen.github.io/src/assets/blogs/blog5/blog5.md

 ## Healthy Conflicts are for Healthy Organizations

 The second lesson I learned is that conflicts can be beneficial for an organization to run smoothly.
 Disagreement, unmet expectations, and misunderstanding are inevitable to all groups, teams, and organizations.
 The conversation to address these tensions is difficult because one member might hold on to some type of bitterness or put up with the same problem over and over again.
 That used to be me.
 I tended to hold back out of fear of hurting a relationship, hurting other feelings, and just not wanting to say the wrong thing.
-I've learned how to address when teammates are lacking behind or unresponsive to emails or text.
+I've learned how to address when teammates are lacking behind or unresponsive to emails or texts.
 I believe that there's not a single perfect team that can work well together.

 ## Final thoughts